-National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Addition and Subtraction: Pupils should be taught to: solve problems with addition and subtraction: using concrete objects and pictorial representations, including those involving numbers, quantities and measures applying their increasing knowledge of mental and written methods recall and use addition and subtraction facts to 20 fluently, and derive and use related facts up to 100 add and subtract numbers using concrete objects, pictorial representations, and mentally, including: a two-digit number and ones a two-digit number and tens two two-digit numbers adding three one-digit numbers show that addition of two numbers can be done in any order (commutative) and subtraction of one number from another cannot recognise and use the inverse relationship between addition and subtraction and use this to check calculations and solve missing number problems.
+National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Addition and Subtraction: Pupils should be taught to: solve problems with addition and subtraction: using concrete objects and pictorial representations, including those involving numbers, quantities and measures applying their increasing knowledge of mental and written methods recall and use addition and subtraction facts to 20 fluently, and derive and use related facts up to 100 add and subtract numbers using concrete objects, pictorial representations, and mentally, including: a two-digit number and ones a two-digit number and tens two two-digit numbers adding three one-digit numbers Addition and SubtractionIn Year 2, children will be taught to understand the addition and subtraction aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences:• apply understanding of known addition and subtraction facts within 20 to identify all related facts (fact families).• explore using concrete resources, number lines and estimating as part of a wide range of checking calculation strategies.• compare number sentences using greater than, less than and equal to symbols.• explore related facts relationships for similar numbers (e.g. 2 +7 = 9 so 20 + 70 = 90)• explore multiples of 10, up to 100, developing understanding of bonds to 100 (tens)• explore and then calculate 10 more and 10 less than a number, commenting on what happens to tens and ones.• add a 2-digit and 1-digit number - crossing ten - using a range of concrete, pictorial materials.
+White Rose, Year 2, Autumn, Number - Addition and Subtraction (commutative) and subtraction of one number from another cannot recognise and use the inverse relationship between addition and subtraction and use this to check calculations and solve missing number problems.
 Pupils extend their understanding of the language of addition and subtraction to include sum and difference.
 Pupils practise addition and subtraction to 20 to become increasingly fluent in deriving facts such as using 3 + 7 = 10; 10 - 7 = 3 and 7 = 10 - 3 to calculate 30 + 70 = 100; 100 - 70 = 30 and 70 = 100 - 30.
-They check their calculations, including by adding to check subtraction and subtraction in columns supports place value and prepares for formal written methods with larger numbers.
-Addition and Subtraction In Year 2, children will be taught to understand the addition and subtraction aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: apply understanding of known addition and subtraction facts within 20 to identify all related facts (fact families). explore using concrete resources, number lines and estimating as part of a wide range of checking calculation strategies. compare number sentences using greater than, less than and equal to symbols. explore related facts relationships for similar numbers (e.g. 2+7 = 9 so 20 + 70 = 90) explore what happens when we add and subtract 1s and comment on patterns they see. explore what happens when we add and subtract 1s and comment on patterns they see. explore a 1-digit number - crossing ten - using a range of concrete and pictorial materials. add two 2-digit numbers - not crossing ten - add ones and add tens - using a range of concrete, pictorial and some abstract materials. subtract a 2-digit numbers - crossing ten - add ones and add tens - using a range of concrete, pictorial and some abstract materials. subtract a 2-digit number from a 2-digit number - not crossing ten - using a range of concrete, pictorial and some abstract materials. subtract a 2-digit number from a 2-digit number - not crossing ten - using a range of concrete, pictorial and some abstract materials. subtract a 2-digit number from a 2-digit number - crossing ten - using a range of concrete, pictorial and some abstract materials. subtract a 2-digit number from a 2-digit number - not crossing ten - using a range of concrete, pictorial and some abstract materials. subtract a 2-digit number from a 2-digit number - crossing ten - using a range of concrete, pictorial and some abstract materials. subtract a 2-digit number from a 2-digit number - crossing ten - us
+They check their calculations, including by adding to check subtraction and adding numbers in a different order to check addition (for example, 5 + 2 + 1 = 1 + 5 + 2 = 1 + 2 + 5).
+This establishes commutativity and associativity of addition.
+Recording addition and subtraction in columns supports place value and prepares for formal written methods with larger numbers. subtract a 1-digit number from a 2-digit number - crossing ten - using a range of concrete and pictorial materials. add two 2-digit numbers - not crossing ten - add ones and add tens - using a range of concrete and pictorial materials. add two 2-digit numbers - crossing ten - add ones and add tens - using a range of concrete, pictorial and some abstract materials. subtract a 2-digit number from a 2-digit number - not crossing ten - using a range of concrete, pictorial and some abstract materials. subtract a 2-digit number from a 2-digit number - not crossing ten - using a range of concrete, pictorial and some abstract materials. subtract a 2-digit number from a 2-digit number - crossing ten - subtract ones and tens - using a range of concrete, pictorial and some abstract materials. explore bonds to 100 (tens and ones), using understanding of exchange and a range of concrete, pictorial and abstract materials. add three 1-digit numbers using their understanding of number value to calculate efficiently.